software-tools-for-mathematics/stm-organization/README.md

 The workshop is composed of two parts.
 The first two days are dedicated to a [Software Carpentry](https://software-carpentry.org/about/) workshop and to more general computer tools.
 The rest of the week (three days) are dedicated to more mathematical topics.

+It makes sense to also make it a [Sage Days](https://wiki.sagemath.org/Workshops) event.

 ## Software Carpentry

 The Software Carpentry workshops in Morelia and Koper covered